Where to Stay in Bangkok: A Comprehensive Guide for Travelers

 5 min read

-Bangkok is one of those cities that hits you before you're even ready.
-The moment you step out of Suvarnabhumi Airport, the heat wraps around you like a wet towel, a tuk-tuk driver is already shouting your name (or someone's name), and somewhere in the distance there's the unmistakable smell of pad kra pao frying on a wok at full flame.
-We've been coming to Bangkok for years — individually, together, reluctantly, and enthusiastically — and the single question we get asked more than any other is: where should I actually stay?
+Bangkok hits you before you are even ready, and figuring out where to stay in Bangkok before you land is the single smartest thing you can do.
+The moment you step out of Suvarnabhumi, the heat wraps around you like a wet towel, a tuk-tuk driver is already shouting your name (or someone's name), and somewhere in the distance there is the unmistakable smell of pad kra pao frying on a wok at full flame.
+We have been coming here for years, individually and together, reluctantly and enthusiastically, and the one question that never stops coming is: where should I actually stay?
+The honest answer is that Bangkok is enormous, chaotic, and deeply personal.
+Where you sleep shapes everything: your commute to temples, your access to street food, your tolerance for bass lines at 3am.
+So we stopped hedging and wrote the guide we wish we had.

 Sukhumvit: For People Who Want Bangkok on Easy Mode